Travel guide

 From Buenos Aires to Patagonia, always with data.

 The million-dollar question.
-Properly calculating your gigabytes prevents you from running out halfway through your trip or overpaying for data you won't use.
-As a general reference, moderate use (maps, messaging, social media, and some browsing) is around 1 GB every 2 or 3 days.
-If you're someone who uploads many stories, makes long video calls, or streams, multiply that figure without hesitation.
+Properly calculating your gigabytes prevents you from running out mid-trip or paying too much for data you won't use.
+As a general reference, moderate use (maps, messaging, social media, and some browsing) averages around 1 GB every 2 or 3 days.
+If you upload many stories, make long video calls, or stream frequently, multiply that figure generously.
 The good news is that with PuraSim, you can choose the plan that suits your style, and if you run out of data, you can top up in seconds.

-To give you a quick idea based on the duration of your stay, this indicative table will serve as a compass:
+To give you a quick idea based on the duration of your stay, this indicative table will serve as a guide:

 City break (BA only) 4-5 days 3-5 GB